fpryor33/ConleyDynamics.jl/docs/src/man/homology.md

   *born* at ``k=1``.
-- As one passes from the complex ``X^{(k)}`` to the complex ``X^{(k+1)}``, for ``k = 1,\ldots,n-1,`` these Betti numbers can change in the following ways:
+- As one passes from the complex ``X^{(k)}`` to the complex ``X^{(k+1)}``, for ``k = 1,\ldots,n-1,`` these Betti numbers can change in a number of ways:
   - A new homology class is created in ``X^{(k+1)}``, which leads to an increase in the corresponding Betti number.
     As before, this means that a new homology class